Hashir-Jamil/LongBox/LOG.md

-    Group Meeting (Ahan, Ali, Hashir, Oscar, Eric): discussed tasks/user stories needed for conclusion of iteration 2 '-> Ahan: add comment to comic book, view comment on comic book '-> Ali: user can add a comic book to favorites and user can remove a comic book from favorites '-> Eric: user can login with email or username (may need modification for username's valid characters upon registration)
+    Group Meeting (Ahan, Ali, Hashir, Oscar, Eric): discussed tasks/user stories needed for conclusion of iteration 2 '-> Ahan: add comment to comic book, view comment on comic book '-> Ali: user can add a comic book to favourites and user can remove a comic book from favourites '-> Eric: user can login with email or username (may need modification for username's valid characters upon registration)
         '-> Hashir: user can add a comic book to their current reading list and add comic books to their finished list '-> Oscar: fix fonts, about me box for profile view1